 The questions can include-

-What do you think is hindering the overall performance?
+What do you think is hindering the performance?

-Has there been any lack of tools that you may require for your daily tasks?
+Has there been any lack of tools that you may need for your daily tasks?

 Does the organization need more refined developmental programs?

 Is the job a right fit for you?

 These are a few of the questions you can refer to, or you can come up with your own set of questions.
 But, do keep in mind that those questions need to be employee-centric and should not hurt their sentiments.